DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers-BACKUP/docs/13-Named-Continuous-Distributions.md

 \pagebreak

-\indent 3.
-Suppose PFT scores in the cadet wing follow a normal distribution with mean 330 and standard deviation 50.
+3. Suppose PFT scores in the cadet wing follow a normal distribution with mean 330 and standard deviation 50.

 a.
 Find the probability a randomly selected cadet has a PFT score higher than 450.
 b.
 Find the probability a randomly selected cadet has a PFT score within 2 standard deviations of the mean.